The Kirkwall THI ended on 30 June 2019. For any enquiries please contact Mr Jackie Thomson, Development and Infrastructure Manager on 01856873535.

-Work has started on two major projects in Kirkwall the ‘The Storehouse’ in Bridge Street Wynd and the ‘Old Library’ in Laing Street.
+Work has finished on two major projects in Kirkwall, ‘The Storehouse’ in Bridge Street Wynd and the ‘Old Library’ in Laing Street.

-Wife and husband team Judith Glue and David Spence are creating a ‘Restaurant with Rooms’ in The Storehouse.
-This project will see the historic B Listed building, built in 1880 and originally used as a Herring Curing Store, transformed with a large restaurant on the ground floor with eight bedrooms on the two floors above.
+Wife and husband team Judith Glue and David Spence have created a ‘Restaurant with Rooms’ in The Storehouse.
+This project has seen the historic B Listed building, built in 1880 and originally used as a Herring Curing Store, transformed into a large restaurant on the ground floor with eight bedrooms on the two floors above.

 As the building was vacant and given its size and history it was designated a ‘Priority’ building by the KTHI, which allowed funding to be allocated toward finding a new use for it.

 The building has been in the current ownership since 2011.
 Previously the building was owned by George Leonard and it was used as a print works and stationery storage.
-The building has changed very little since 1880 and it still retains many of its original internal timbers some of which were believed to be salvaged from tall ships.
-The Storehouse and Restaurant and Rooms is due to open May 2018, creating twelve full time equivalent jobs.
+The building had changed very little since 1880 and it still retains many of its original internal timbers some of which were believed to be salvaged from tall ships.
+The Storehouse and Restaurant and Rooms opened in July 2018, creating twelve full-time equivalent jobs.

-Work has also started on the Old Library in Laing Street.
+Work has also finished at the Old Library in Laing Street.

-This project will see the large vacant B listed property brought back into use through creating a multiuse venue centred around an expanded existing entertainment shop, complimented with a café and coffee shop, art gallery and music venue.
-This will create a destination hub just off the main high street promoting local art, music and food.
-The completed facility is expected to create six or seven full time jobs and up to twelve new part-time.
+This project saw the large vacant B listed property brought back into use through creating a multi-use venue centred around an expanded existing entertainment shop, complimented with a café and coffee shop, art gallery and music venue.
+This has created a destination hub just off the main high street promoting local art, music and food.
+The completed facility has created six or seven full time jobs and up to twelve new part-time.

-The main library building will be the centre piece for the new hub, with the existing Librarian’s house and Library wings making up key components of the venue, which is to be largely THI funded.
-Furthermore, the applicant is investing significant sums in non–THI funded new build works through modifications to the former modern archive building to create the complementary café and coffee shop space, all of which will contribute to making this an excellent multi-use venue centred around one of Kirkwall’s key historic buildings.
+The main library building is the centre piece for the new hub, with the existing Librarian’s house and Library wings making up key components of the venue, which has been largely THI funded.
+Furthermore, the applicant has invested significant sums in non–THI funded new build works through modifications to the former modern archive building to create the complementary café and coffee shop space, all of which has contributed to making this an excellent multi-use venue centred around one of Kirkwall’s key historic buildings.